 If you have a daily meditation practice now, good for you!
 If you've been doing this for a while I’m sure you have become aware of some of its many benefits.
 If you're doing it twice daily all the better but what about the rest of the time?
 Did you know you can make mindfulness into a waking meditation?

-How many of us who do practice meditation are finding that inner peace and stillness for those few precious minutes then only within an hour or two, get caught up in their day, losing present moment awareness?
+How many of us who do practice meditation are finding that inner peace and stillness for those few precious minutes then only within an hour or two, get caught up in our day, losing present-moment awareness?
 We start getting in our heads, chasing the future or lamenting an unpleasant past, reacting to triggers.
 We start getting back into old programming.

 When we start chasing the future, our bodies externally and internally begin to tighten (This is not to be confused with goal setting).
-When that happens, blood supply and life force energy become restricted.
+When that happens, blood supply and life force energy becomes restricted.
 We begin to feel that time is running out which leads to anxiety.
 We aren't really there anymore, we are somewhere else, in an imagined future that we perceive as negative but actually doesn’t even exist.
 This instills stress in our bodies to varying degrees that starts to undo the benefits of your meditation.
-In these states we become more reactive to negative triggers, such as fear, resentment, anger, hate, worry and jealousy.
-In my practice, I’ve seen people who sadly continuously live in this way and in one way or another, it begins to break them down, physically, emotionally and spiritually.
+In these states, we become more reactive to negative triggers, such as fear, resentment, anger, hate, worry, and jealousy.
+In my practice, I’ve seen people who sadly continuously live in this way, and in one way or another, it begins to break them down, physically, emotionally, and spiritually.

-Having a daily meditation practice can certainly help deter us from the pitfalls as I mentioned above, is it really enough?
-The collective consciousness has an enormous pull, Its like a viral infection.
-It can weaken our spiritual, emotional and mental immune system by pulling us out of our present moment awareness and into negative bias thinking.
-Through the collective consciousness, the media, which is extremely manipulative and negative or a negative past or negative people in our sphere of influence, we begin to become programmed for negativity and become extremely reactive.
-This negative programming starts at a very young age and grows stronger with time and creates neuro-pathways in our brain.
-They are like a super highway that lead us to the destinations of sadness, depression, anger, resentment and every other form of negative emotion.
+Having a daily meditation practice can certainly help deter us from the pitfalls as I mentioned above, but is it really enough?
+The collective consciousness has an enormous pull, it's like a viral infection.
+It can weaken our spiritual, emotional, and mental immune system by pulling us out of our present-moment awareness and into negative bias thinking.
+Through the collective consciousness, the media, which is extremely manipulative and negative, or a negative past or negative people in our sphere of influence, we begin to become programmed for negativity and become extremely reactive.
+This negative programming starts at a very young age and grows stronger with time and creates neuro-pathways in our brains.
+They are like a super highway that leads us to the destinations of sadness, depression, anger, resentment, and every other form of negative emotion.

 A regular meditation practice, in which we sit in stillness does aid in giving us relief from and in breaking apart these negative pathways.
 However, if minutes or hours later you're letting your mind and others pull you around like a wild river, you will lose some of the benefits and much of the peace you gained from your meditation.